ynam20/Big-Data/README.md

 Assignment 2:
 Performed cross validation on a Naive Bayesian classifier to predict the probability that a character was a hero or villain.
-X training set was comprised of the alliances a given character was a part of.
+X training set was comprised of the alliances a given character belonged to.

 Printed entropy of each split in a decision tree classifier for the aforementioned data.